Helen Zaltzman: Performance

 Zaltzman is a crafter, and has painted numerous posters for comedians' Edinburgh shows.
 She has created props, including a giant inflatable Boggle set; dinosaur costumes; and dolls of Tony Benn, Robert Plant, and Donald Rumsfeld.

 Zaltzman has acted in plays at the Edinburgh Festival Fringe, and will occasionally perform live comedy, most often with Josie Long and Robin Ince.
 In 2007, during a three-week run of Long's show Trying is Good at the Soho Theatre, she sat onstage embroidering a quilt depicting scenes from the show.
 In 2010, Zaltzman and Mann wrote and starred in a series of videos around Britain, Great British Questions, in association with Visit Britain.
 In April 2017, Zaltzman delivered a talk entitled 'Writing as a form of time travel' on the main stage at TED2017.

 Personal life

 Zaltzman is the younger sister of comedian Andy Zaltzman and the daughter of South African sculptor Zack Zaltzman.
-She is of Lithuanian-Jewish descent, and identifies herself as an atheist.
-She was raised in Tunbridge Wells and won a scholarship to Sevenoaks School, then studied Old and Medieval English at St Catherine's College, Oxford.
+She is of Lithuanian-Jewish descent, and is an atheist.
+She grew up in Tunbridge Wells and won a scholarship to Sevenoaks School, then studied English at St Catherine's College, Oxford.
 In April 2011, she married musician and physicist Martin Austwick after a nine-year relationship.
+In April 2023, she confirmed that she and Austwick had relocated to Canada.